Storage Overview

 ETCD Storage

 ETCD requires usage of high performance persistent storage on the management cluster hosting the ETCD pods.
-Due to the performance requirements, usage of a local storage csi driver such as LVM Storage is prefered.
+Due to the performance requirements, usage of a local storage csi driver such as LVM Storage is preferred.
 When a guest cluster is created in HighAvailability mode, ETCD is replicated in pods across three separate management cluster nodes.
 This replication ensures data resiliency even when a local storage csi driver is in use.

 More information about ETCD storage configuration can be found in the ETCD Storage Configuration section.